14 Mar 2019

-Michael Drew and Lauren Shearer of the Odgers Berndtson Global Tech Executive Search Practice sat down with Gillian Docherty, CEO of Scotland’s Data Lab, to hear about her career and her approach to encouraging diversity in tech.
+Michael Drew of Odgers Berndtson's Global Tech Executive Search Practice sat down with Gillian Docherty, CEO of Scotland’s Data Lab, to hear about her career and her approach to encouraging diversity in tech.

 For starters, tell us a little about your career path, Gillian.